Multi-dimensional state space collapse in non-complete resource pooling scenarios

-We use probability generating function (PGF) expressions to prove that the limiting queue length vector lives in a $K$-dimensional cone spanned by vectors $\alpha_1, \dots, \alpha_K$, explicitly capturing the subtle interaction between the various job types and servers.
-The dimension~$K$ represents the number of critical components, or equivalently, capacity bottlenecks in heavy traffic, with $K = 1$ corresponding to conventional CRP scenarios.
-More specifically, the limiting (scaled) queue length vector can be represented as a linear combination of the vectors $\alpha_1, \dots, \alpha_K$, with $K$~independent exponentially distributed random variables associated with the $K$~critically loaded subsystems acting as scalar coefficients.
+We use probability generating function (PGF) expressions to provide an explicit characterization for the distribution of the limiting queue length vector, which reveals that this queue length vector lives in a $K$-dimensional cone spanned by a set of possibly random vectors, capturing the subtle interaction between the various job types and servers.
+For a broad class of systems we provide a further simplification, from which we deduce that the collection of random cones forms a fixed $K$-dimensional cone.
+The dimension~$K$ then represents the number of critical components, or equivalently, capacity bottlenecks in heavy traffic, with $K = 1$ corresponding to conventional CRP scenarios.
+If we denote the spanning vectors of the fixed $K$-dimensional cone by $\boldsymbol{\alpha}_1, \dots, \boldsymbol{\alpha}_K$, then the limiting (scaled) queue length vector can be represented as a linear combination of these vectors with $K$~independent exponentially distributed random variables associated with the $K$~critically loaded subsystems acting as scalar coefficients.
 Thus, the number of jobs of a particular type~$i$ is a weighted sum of these random variables, with the weight factors $\alpha_{i,1}, \dots, \alpha_{i, K}$ representing the load fractions that type-$i$ jobs account for in each of the subsystems.

 In the N-model discussed above, there are $K = 2$ critical components: the subsystem consisting of type-$2$ jobs and server~$2$, and the `subsystem' comprising the entire system.
 Thus type-$1$ jobs only belong to the second `subsystem' where they account for a fraction of the load~$p_1$, translating into the term $p_1 U$ in~\eqref{eq:Nmodel_limiet}, while type-$2$ jobs belong to both subsystems, making up the full load in the first one and accounting for a fraction of the load~$p_2$ in the second one, yielding the term $p_2 U + U'$ in~\eqref{eq:Nmodel_limiet}.
 Further observe that the complete \emph{sharing} scenario satisfies the CRP condition with $K = 1$, while the complete \emph{partitioning} scenario amounts to a somewhat degenerate case with $K = 2$ critical components which are in fact entirely independent.\\